-James J. Hill House' was built in 1891, and it is a national historical landmark and an iconic icon of the summit avenue of St. Paul.
-The 36,000-square-foot manor house was built for railroad giant James J. Hill in Minnesota.
-It holds 16 chandeliers, 13 bathrooms, 22 fireplaces, a reception hall almost 100 feet long, advanced mechanical facilities, and a two-story skylit art gallery.
-The impressive features of the house, such as chandeliers, stained glass, and hand-carved woodwork, were sprawling throughout the building.
-The fourth floor contains a room stage capable of seating 200 spectators, a grand piano, and gymnastics equipment.
-It boasts state-of-the-art mechanical systems, indoor plumbing, and exquisite stained glass and carved woodwork.
+James J. Hill House is a national historical landmark and an iconic symbol of Summit Avenue in St. Paul.
+The House was constructed in 1891.
+The 36,000-square-foot mansion was built for the railroad tycoon James J. Hill in Minnesota and boasts impressive features, including 16 chandeliers, 13 bathrooms, 22 fireplaces, a reception hall nearly 100 feet long, advanced mechanical facilities, and a two-story skylit art gallery.
+The sprawling house features intricate hand-carved woodwork, stained glass, and chandeliers throughout the building, lending an air of grandeur.
+The fourth floor houses a stage capable of seating 200 spectators, a grand piano, and gymnastics equipment.
+The mansion boasts state-of-the-art mechanical systems, indoor plumbing, and exquisite stained glass and carved woodwork.

 Best Landmarks in St Paul